Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Families & Children

-Children are admitted from the age of 11 years if accompanied by a fully responsible adult.
+At date of embarkation, a minimum age restriction of 12 years and minimum height and weight requirements (weight of 66lbs or 30kg and 3.9ft or 1.2 m tall) must be met.
 A 5% discount on the rate per person is offered for family groups of 6 or more travelers (special booking conditions apply).

 Travel Insurance

 Emergency medical evacuation insurance is recommended for this trip, with a minimum coverage of $100,000 USD per person.
 In addition to the emergency evacuation insurance, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
 Learn more about travel insurance or get a free quote.

 Itinerary Notes